pereznetworks/Library-Manager/README.md

     simply: Express app runs sequelize bootstrapped code which uses config file and creates a new libary.db in none exists

+  Model associatons, finally got the right mix
+    may need more as I get into filtering queries for overdue and checked-out

   [back to Content Menu](#contents)

 ## Project Updates: